+How China's exports

+Growing below average

+Growing above average

+\$bn

+Shrinking

-Relations between the US and China are likely to become more fractured with Trump in the White House.
+Relations between the US and China are likely to become even more fractured with Trump in the White House.
 At the heart of this stand-off is a belief on the American side that China is dumping cheap goods in the US, and also that China poses a cyber threat to the US and the West.
-Harvard Business School in conjunction with the Digital Data Design Institute, for example, has done some work on the cyber topic, and they believe that even cars could be used as software platforms for the Chinese Government.
+Harvard Business School in conjunction with the Digital Data Design Institute, for example, has done some work on the cyber topic and they find that even cars could be used as software platforms for the Chinese Government.
 Other research has found that facial recognition technology from China is being distributed around the world, often to autocratic governments, with the clear inference that the technology is being used by the Chinese and by those governments to exercise control.
-That is a very disturbing prospect.
-[DeepSeek reference?]
-The threat by Trump to impose tariffs of up to 100% on goods from China could be taken at face value or may be a negotiation ploy, but what's interesting is how China will respond.
+That is a very disturbing prospect, even if not totally accurate.
+The launches of DeepSeek and Manus may have altered the Al calculus in China's favour.
+Trump's announcement of a total 54% tariff on goods from China no longer looks like a negotiation ploy, but what's interesting is how China will respond, after the initial Pavlovian reflex.

-"Chinese policy is going to be very much around the BRICS and the global south" When I was in Beijing last year and met He Lifeng the Vice Premier, he said that if there are going to be tariffs, China will look at more of its distribution being in that part of the world not directly controlled by the US and China.
+When I was in Beijing last year and met He Lifeng, the Vice Premier, he said that if there are going to be tariffs, China will look at more of its distribution being in that part of the world not directly controlled by the US and China.
 The world's economy is approximately \$106 trillion, of which the US is \$28 trillion and China is \$18 trillion.
 So that means \$60 trillion is outside the US and China.
-Huawei, for example, has already had its progress checked in the US and to some extent in Europe, and so it has gone for Africa, for LatAm, for ASEAN countries.
-Chinese policy is going to be very much around the BRICS and the global south.
-The consequence is that many countries will face a difficult choice whether they should be in the camp of China or the US.
-The Saudi deputy foreign minister said to me: our biggest ally from a defence point of view is the US; our biggest trading partner is China.
-India, likewise, has China as its biggest trading partner but is talking to the US about defence because they don't trust China on that score.
-China is also trying to divide Europe over the issue of EVs; Germany and Spain, for example, have both said maybe we shouldn't have tariffs on Chinese EVs.
-So all in all, we are living in a more fragmented world where companies have to think carefully about where to invest.
-The globalisation espoused by Ted Levitt is dead.
+Huawei, for example, has already had its progress checked in the US and to some extent in Europe and so it has gone for Africa, for Latin America, for ASEAN countries and will seek to divide Europe.
+Chinese brands - especially in the auto, fashion and technology sectors - will put domestic manufacturers in Europe and elsewhere under huge pressure as they turn their focus to everywhere but America.

+Chinese policy is going to be very much around the BRICS, Next 11 and the global south.
+The consequence is that many countries will face a difficult choice whether they should be in the China or the US camp.
+The Saudi deputy foreign minister said to me: our biggest ally from a defence >

+Latin America's largest extraregional trading partners, by total value of goods traded

+- China

+- US

+- Other

+- No data